TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (13) the maintenance of proper records.

-Y. “Practitioner” means a physician duly authorized by law in New Mexico to prescribe dangerous drugs including controlled substances in schedules II through V.
+X. “Practitioner” means a health care provider duly authorized by law in New Mexico to prescribe dangerous drugs including controlled substances in schedules II through V.

-BB.
-“Renewal period” means continuing education programs or activities must be completed during the 24 month time period occurring between the first day of the pharmacist’s birth month and the last day of his/her birth month 2 years later.
+AA.
+“Renewal period” means continuing education programs or activities must be completed during the 24 month time period occurring between the last day of the pharmacist’s birth month and the last day of his/her birth month 2 years later.

-DD.
-“Supervising physician” means a doctor, or group of doctors, of medicine or osteopathy approved by the respective board to supervise a pharmacist clinician; “supervising physician includes a physician approved by the respective board as an alternate supervising physician.
+CC.
+“Supervising physician” means a doctor, or group of doctors, of medicine or osteopathy approved by the respective board to supervise a pharmacist clinician; and includes a physician approved by the medical board as an alternate supervising physician.

 16.19.4.8 DEFINING GROSS IMMORALITY: Gross immorality shall constitute a felony conviction of a crime involving a disqualifying criminal conviction.
 “Conviction” means either a plea of guilty or nolo contendere, or any other full adjudication on the merits by a court of competent jurisdiction, including but not limited to a trial.
 A copy of the record of conviction certified by the clerk of the court entering the conviction is conclusive evidence.